 ‘When the nights get colder, and the rhythm’s got you falling behind, just dream about that moment when you look yourself right in the eye, eye, eye… then you say: I wanna dance.’

 We’ve now reached that rather remarkable point in time when BTS (Bangtan Sonyeondan) releasing new music feels something akin to a global event.
 After all, where’s the lie in that: there have been a multitude of fan events set up all over the world for the 9th of July release of the group’s newest track, Permission to Dance.
 The song might essentially be a b-side to go alongside BTS’ 2021 smash hit Butter, but as anyone even vaguely acquainted with the group knows, BTS goes as hard on their b-sides as they do on their title tracks.

 Permission to Dance is no exception.
 A happy pop track that sits on a bed of bright piano, strings and the odd funky guitar, it harkens back to some of the best feel good musical song out there.
-Indeed, if BTS were ever to create a musical one day — and let’s face it, anything’s possible with them — I’d feel incredibly hard done by if this song was not included.
+Indeed, if BTS were ever to create a musical based on their discography one day — and let’s face it, anything’s possible with them — I’d feel incredibly hard done by if this song was not included.

 The lyrics also accompany this musical feel of the song, with the seven artists expressing both the acknowledgement of the bitter things in life that can face you.
 What’s solution to all the hardship and stress you feel life throws at you?
 Why, just let go, feel the music and dance.

 But beyond the song’s surface message and the happy, serotonin-boosting video that accompanies it, Bangtan Sonyeondan is tapping into much deeper ideas that might be missed with just a casual listen.